datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 and `std()`, for standard deviation.

 Numpy also features more basic functions, such as `sum()` and `sort()`, which also exist in the basic Python distribution.
 However, the big difference here is speed.
-Because Numpy enforces a single data type in an array, it can use optimized C code behind the scenes, making your analysis superfast.
+Because Numpy enforces a single data type in an array, it can drastically speed up the calculations.

 Just a sidenote here: If you're wondering how I came up with the data in this video: I simulated it with Numpy functions!
 I sampled two random distributions 5000 times to create the `height` and `weight` arrays, and then used `column_stack` to paste them together as two columns.
 Another thing that Numpy can do!